 The nuclear option

-If all else fails, resetting your HomeKit accessory, or HomeKit home may be the only solution.
-When resetting an accessory, it will revert back to the original settings, removing it from HomeKit and your home network.
-This process varies, but typical methods include holding a button on-device for a few seconds or removing it from the manufacturer's app.
-Once it is reset, you will need to add it back to your network following the same process as before to get it connected.
+If all else fails, resetting your HomeKit accessory or HomeKit home may be the only solution.
+When resetting an accessory, it will revert to the original settings, removing it from HomeKit and your home network.
+This process varies, but typical methods include holding a button on the device for a few seconds or removing it from the manufacturer's app.
+Once reset, you will need to add it to your network by following our guide on How to set up your HomeKit accessories.

-Resetting your HomeKit home should be the absolute last step that you attempt as it will not only remove the problematic accessory, but it will remove all of your accessories, scenes, and automations.
-Since there is no backup and restore process provided by the Home app, this option means that you will need to set up everything again, starting from scratch, so it is the most time-consuming.
-There are a few third-party apps, like Controller for HomeKit, that can back up scenes and automations, but it will not restore your accessories.
+Resetting your HomeKit home should be the last step you attempt, as it will remove the problematic accessory and all of your accessories, scenes, and automation.
+Since there is no backup and restore process provided by the Home app, this option means that you will need to set up everything again, starting from scratch, which is the most time-consuming.
+Some third-party apps, like Controller for HomeKit, can back up your automation and scenes but will not restore your accessories.
 If you want to go to this extreme, see our guide on How to remove a home from the Home app.